IuliiaKonovalova/school_app/README.md

 - Address (to store student's address in case of urgent situations);
 - Classes Left (if the parents purchased any special offers packages);
-- Sales Manager (to assign the sales manager in charge of the student, who will be responsible for keeping a close attention to student's attendance)
+- Sales Manager (to assign the sales manager in charge of the student, who will be responsible for keeping close attention to a student's attendance)

   ![Add Student Page.
 Sales Field](documentation/features/add_student_page/add_student_page_sales_field.png)

-- Notes (in case if a student has any preferences or allergies)
+- Notes (in case, if a student has any preferences or allergies)

-Underneath the form there is a button "Save" and a button "Cancel".
+Underneath the form, there is a button "Save" and a button "Cancel".
 If the sales manager or a boss clicks on the "Save" button, the form will be validated and if it is valid, the sale will be added to the database.
-If the form is not valid, the user will be redirected to the same page and the form will be filled with the data that was entered before.
-If the sales manager or a boss clicks on the "Cancel" button, he/she will be redirected to the students page page.
+If the form is not valid, the user will be redirected to the same page, and the form will be filled with the data that was entered before.
+If the sales manager or a boss clicks on the "Cancel" button, he/she will be redirected to the student's page.

   ![Add Student Page.
 Form Buttons](documentation/features/add_student_page/cancel_save_buttons.png)